Wanaiysha/Changing-nuclear-network-rate/Readme.md

 **3. CUSTOM AD-HOC CHANGES**

 This section in vital.F90 is implemented in order to allow for quick ad-hoc rates to be applied to the code, not a permanent addition or compilation.

 Example:

-I have implemented in vital.F90 to include new neutron poison effect in tabular data.
+I have implemented in vital.F90 to include new rate for neutron poison N14(n,p)C14 in tabular data.
 For averaged maxwellian cross section tabular data, use the python code here to simply convert the units for Vital.F90 (KT to T9 and milibarn to cm^3 mol-1 s-1)
 ```
 import numpy as np